 — a collection of poetry in English and Spanish, Enkidu Is Dead and Not Dead / Enkidu está muerto y no lo está (2021)

-If you didn’t come here for my books, but rather to know what gendered pronoun to use when you refer to me, “he/him/his” is correct, thanks!
+If you came to learn what gendered pronoun to use when you refer to me, “he” is correct, thanks!
 In Spanish, it’s “él”.
 You can hear me pronounce my name at the end of this short video (skip to 1:55), or you can hear a robot say it (under “Name pronunciation,” press the Play button).

 Where to find me

 I’ve lived in the US, where I was born, and Colombia, where I moved as an adult.
 Within the Americas, I’ve also traveled to Canada, Mexico, and Paraguay.
 I have been to Europe (Italy, Greece, England, and Iceland), the Middle East (Israel), Asia (India) and Africa (South Africa).
 I ran my first 5k in November 2015, and three months later I ran my first half-marathon.
 In 2022, as my feet are in recovery, you may find me on the couch.
 Drop me a message.